 Warranty Period: 10 years from date of manufacture.

-Manufacturer’s Warranty on Spandrel Glass: Manufacturer’s standard form in which the laminated glass manufacturer agrees to replace spandrel glass units that deteriorate during normal use within the specified warranty period.
+Manufacturer’s Warranty on Laminated Spandrel Glass: Manufacturer’s standard form in which the laminated glass manufacturer agrees to replace spandrel glass units that deteriorate during normal use within the specified warranty period.
 Deterioration of spandrel glass is defined as defects, such as discoloration, edge separation, or blemishes exceeding those allowed by ASTM C 1172 that are not attributed to glass breakage, improper installation, or cleaning and maintenance that is contrary to the manufacturer’s written instructions.

 Warranty Period: 10 years from date of manufacture.